logv/sybil/README.md

 Sybil is an append only analytics datastore with no up front table schema requirements; just log JSON records to a table and run queries.
-Written in Go, sybil is designed for fast full table scans of multi-dimensional data on a single machine.
+Written in Go, sybil is designed for fast full table scans of multi-dimensional data on one or more machines.

 more documentation is available [on the wiki](http://github.com/logv/sybil/wiki) and [in the repo](http://github.com/logv/sybil/blob/master/docs).